p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 	Group apache;

 Apache servers distributed as a common OS package may also use a user and group name such as `www-data` or `nobody`.
-Regardless of the name, it is key that this user/group selection has a few rights as necessary to properly run.
+Regardless of the choice of user's name, make sure that the user/group selection has as few rights as necessary to run properly.

 Disable Server Tokens
 ---------------------